AhmedBahaaNour/Neighborhood-Map/README.md

 <h1>NeighborhoodMap </h1>

-This project is built according to the project rubric of project Neighborhood Map in the nanodegree Front-End web developer by Udacity
+This project is built according to the project rubric of project Neighborhood Map in Front-End Web Developer Nanodegree by Udacity

 map show places in Egypt